hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 #### Extension Approach
-AU Base extends the set of extensions available in the core FHIR standard (i.e. FHIR Extensions Pack) for Australia.
+AU Base extends the set of extensions available in the FHIR standard (i.e. FHIR Extensions Pack) for Australia.
 Extensions are defined in AU Base when:
 * there is no native FHIR element that can be used
 * there is no available extension in the core FHIR Extensions Pack or through pre-adoption of a later version of FHIR
 * it is not suitable/achievable to define the extension in the core FHIR Extensions Pack